 The Airmen's Stories - F/Lt.
 R S J Edwards

-Robert Sidney James Edwards was born on 12th February 1916 and attended Brentwood School.
+Robert Sidney James Edwards was born on 12th February 1916 in Dublin and attended Brentwood School.
 He entered the RAF College Cranwell in January 1935 as a Flight Cadet and graduated in December 1936 with a permanent commission.

 He joined 79 Squadron on 22nd March 1937.
 He was promoted to Acting Flight Lieutenant on 7th March 1939 and appointed 'A' Flight Commander.
 Edwards relinquished this post and his acting rank on 28th June 1939.